baritonomarchetto/CoinOp_Connect/README.md

 - Pole Position (Atari and Namco hardware)

 Many thanks to those nice girls and guys at JLCPCB for sponsoring the manufacturing of this project's FR-4 PCBs.
+Without their material contribution I would probably never have developed the project.

 JLCPCB is a high-tech manufacturer specialized in the production of high-reliable and cost-effective PCBs.
 They offer a flexible PCB assembly service with a huge library of more than 350.000 components in stock (included the MCP4728 needed for this project).